adrianschubek/k8s-thesis-scripts/1_capturing/attacks/readme.md

 ```
 3. **Wait** for the script to finish/exit.
 4. Connect to the master node and make changes
-5. After making changes, open virtual-machine-manager and **shutdown** all VMs
+5. Disconnect from the master, open virtual-machine-manager and **shutdown** all VMs
 6. **Wait** for the VMs to be fully shutdown.
 7. Open the `Snapshots` tab in each VM and create a new snapshot with a version number (e.g. `v2`).
 The version number MUST be higher than all previous snapshots.